University of Tokyo, Japan, and IZA, Germany

 "Estimating the residential and land damage of the Fukushima accident."
 Journal of Urban Economics 99 (2017): 148–160 (with N. Yukutake).

 “Does labor legislation benefit workers?
 Well-being after an hours reduction.”
 Journal of the Japanese and International Economies 44:C (2017): 1–12 (with D. S. Hamermesh and J. Lee).

 “Moment estimation of the Probit model with an endogenous continuous regressor.”
 Japanese Economic Review 68:1 (2017): 48–62Y (with Y. Matsushita and H. Naito).

 “Labor market responses to standard hours reduction: Evidence from Japan.”
 Journal of the Japanese and International Economies 43 (2017): 59–76 (with H. Naito and I. Yokoyama).

-Despite a plummeting working-age population, Japan has sustained its labor force size, thanks mostly to surging employment among womenAs the third largest economy in the world and a precursor of global trends in population aging, Japan’s recent experiences provide important lessons regarding how demographic shifts affect the labor market and individuals’ economic well-being.
-On the whole, the labor market has shown a remarkable stability during the recent financial crisis, despite decades of economic stagnation and sluggish real wage growth.
-Rapid population aging, however, has brought substantial changes to individuals in the labor market, most notably among women, by augmenting labor demand in the healthcare services industry.MoreLess
+Despite a plummeting working-age population, Japan has sustained its labor force size because of surging employment among womenAs the third-largest economy in the world and a precursor of global trends in population aging, Japan's recent experiences provide important lessons regarding how demographic shifts affect the labor market and individuals’ economic well-being.
+On the whole, the labor market showed a remarkable stability during the financial crisis, despite decades of economic stagnation and sluggish real wage growth.
+Rapid population aging, however, has brought substantial changes to individuals in the labor market, most notably women, by augmenting labor demand in the healthcare services industry.MoreLess